e-potashkin/DHL/README.md

-# DHL download and print labels implementation for .net
+# Download and print DHL labels implementation for .net